JelleAalbers/multihist/README.rst

 you might like the particle physics workhorse ROOT (`https://root.cern.ch/root/html/TH1.html`) and one of its python bindings (pyROOT, rootpy).

 If you do come from a ROOT background, you might appreciate pyhistogram (`https://github.com/cbourjau/pyhistogram`) instead, which has a much more ROOT-like interface.
-This package is more like numpy (as it's just a thin wrapper around numpy).